corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-states.md

 * Store the state in their vault (in most instances).
 * Sign any notary change and contract upgrade transactions.
-* Receive any finalised transactions as part of `FinalityFlow` / `ReceiveFinalityFlow`.
+* Receive any finalized transactions as part of `FinalityFlow` / `ReceiveFinalityFlow`.

 {{< note >}}
 See [Reissuing states](reissuing-states.md) for information about reissuing states with a guaranteed state replacement, which allows you to break transaction backchains.